chainguard-dev/terraform-provider-imagetest/docs/index.md

 - `host_socket_path` (String) The Docker host socket path.
 - `mounts` (Attributes List) The list of mounts to create on the container. (see [below for nested schema](#nestedatt--harnesses--docker--mounts))
 - `networks` (Attributes Map) A map of existing networks to attach the container to. (see [below for nested schema](#nestedatt--harnesses--docker--networks))
+- `registries` (Attributes Map) A map of registries containing configuration for optional auth, tls, and mirror configuration. (see [below for nested schema](#nestedatt--harnesses--docker--registries))

 <a id="nestedatt--harnesses--docker--mounts"></a>
 ### Nested Schema for `harnesses.docker.mounts`